Recording Non-Nx Commands

 Locating Command Output in Nx Cloud

-If you use the Nx Cloud Github Integration, links to recorded output will also be displayed based on exit code in the summary comment.
+If you use the Nx Cloud GitHub Integration, links to recorded output will also be displayed based on the exit code in the summary comment.